Create a Survey in less than 60 seconds!

 Final thoughts

-When you focus on your NPS passives, you can prevent the majority of your current customer base from switching to other products.
+Focusing on your NPS passives can prevent most of your customer base from switching to other products.

-Got any questions on turning your NPS passives into promoters?
-Any interesting tips or techniques you use to convert your passives into promoters?
+Do you have any questions on turning your NPS passives into promoters?
+Are there any exciting tips or techniques you use to convert your passives into promoters?
 Let us know about them in the comment section below.
 Looking to conduct effective NPS surveys that your customers will love answering?
 Feel free to check out SurveySparrow.

 pragadeesh